-The Comprehensive Plan suggests that existing transportation networks and future development should be guided by access management strategies and land use practices that include limiting the number of driveways and intersections on major and minor arterial highways, constructing medians and other devices to control turning movements, and encouraging compact development patterns that feature shared curb cuts with internal connections and service drives.
-The Project Sponsor utilized the services of Wendel Companies ("Wendel"), a national multi- Town of Amherst Bicentennial Comprehensive Plan, Wallace Roberts & Todd, LLC, Amended September 2015 (page 6-12).
+The Comprehensive Plan suggests that existing transportation networks and future development should be guided by access management strategies and land use practices that include limiting the number of driveways and intersections on major and minor arterial highways, constructing medians and other devices to control turning movements, and encouraging compact development patterns that feature shared curb cuts with internal connections and service drives.20 The Project Sponsor utilized the services of Nussbaumer & Clarke, Inc. ("Nussbaumer"), a local multi-disciplined engineering and land surveying corporation, and Goody Clancy, a nationally 20 Town of Amherst Bicentennial Comprehensive Plan, Wallace Roberts & Todd, LLC, Amended February 2011 (page 6-12).

-Page 48 disciplined engineering and land surveying corporation, and Goody Clancy, a nationally recognized planning and architectural firm, to develop the circulation network for the Westwood Neighborhood.
+Westwood Rezoning & Planned Unit Development Application Exhibit "F" - Application Question #16, Basis for Findings recognized planning and architectural firm, to develop the circulation network for the Westwood Neighborhood.
 The project design, as depicted on the Conceptual Master Plan for the mixed use project, incorporates all of the Comprehensive Plan's suggestions for access management including the utilization of medians throughout the primary north/south spine road, direct alignment of intersections in properly-spaced sections along the primary roadway, and compact development within the neighborhood center that benefits from shared curb cuts, shared parking, and shared service drives.
 For a complete description of the development circulation strategy, please refer to Section VI.
 Circulation of the Westwood Design Standards (attached to this Rezoning Application as Exhibit "O").
 In addition, and in an effort to identify and evaluate the potential impacts associated with additional traffic created by the Project, the Project Sponsor utilized the services of SRF & Associates ("SRF"), a professional traffic engineering and transportation planning consultant firm, to prepare a comprehensive Traffic Impact Study ("TIS") for the Project.
 The TIS included a Level of Service ("LOS") Capacity Analysis of the adjacent intersections both prior to site development as well as the anticipated additional traffic associated with the Project.
 Capacity Analysis is the recognized standard used for determining a measure of effectiveness for a section of roadway and/or intersection based on the number of vehicles during a specific time period.
 The measure of effectiveness used for the Capacity Analysis is referred to as an LOS.
 LOS is calculated to provide an indication of the amount of delay that a motorist experiences while traveling along a roadway or through an intersection.
 The TIS analyzed fourteen (14) intersections in the study area within the general proximity of the Project Site.
-In total, the TIS proposes signal timing alterations for nine (9) of the study intersections surrounding the Project Site that will improve LOS conditions.
+In total, the TIS proposes signal timing alterations for nine (9) of the study intersections surrounding the Project Site that will improve Westwood Rezoning & Planned Unit Development Application Exhibit "F" - Application Question #16, Basis for Findings October 2016 LOS conditions.
 In association with the development of the Westwood neighborhood, the Project Sponsor is prepared to work with regulatory agencies and consultants to facilitate these improvements.
 Therefore, consideration of the Westwood Neighborhood and associated traffic mitigation measures identified by SRF Associates in the TIS directly accomplishes a goal of the Comprehensive Plan through implementing signalized intersection timing improvement strategies. • Accept a certain level of traffic congestion as a "given" and expand investments in alternative transportation modes and compact, mixed use development patterns (Part 6-6):